pablogarciaamolina/TFG/develop_guide.md

 ### CIC-IDS2017

+- ADD A WAY TO USE THE DATA WITHOUT PCA TO TRY AND SEE WHICH IS BETTER

+---

 - Dealing with missing values and infinite values.
 Needs solving
 - Visualization of missing values
 - nan class? -> doing the mapping of attack might be a good option